MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/finance-how-validate-vat-registration-number.md

 * You may experience downtime for this service for which Microsoft is not responsible.
 The service is part of a broad EU network of national VAT registers.

 > [!IMPORTANT]
 > It is your responsibility to check that the data is valid.
 On occasion, data with errors is returned by the VIES VAT Number Validation service.
-If validation fails, validate the GST/HST registration numbers on the [web site](https://ec.europa.eu/taxation_customs/vies/), print the result or save it to a shared location, and then add the link to the record for your customer, vendor, or contact.
+If validation fails, validate the VAT registration numbers on the [web site](https://ec.europa.eu/taxation_customs/vies/), print the result or save it to a shared location, and then add the link to the record for your customer, vendor, or contact.
 For more information, see [Manage Attachments, Links, and Notes on Cards and Documents](ui-how-add-link-to-record.md).

 ## <a name="validation-templates"></a>Validation templates